paulveillard/cybersecurity-secure-software-supplychain-lifecyle/secure-software-supply-chain-best-practices.md

 - Do you produce verifiable, reproducible builds?

 ## Protecting artefacts and deployments

+❒ Security monitoring continues.
+Ensure that platform and application monitoring solutions are in place, including runtime behavioral analysis tools.
+❒ Testing includes dynamic application security testing (DAST), which should be done in a staging environment.

 - Is every artefact you produce (including metadata and intermediate artefacts) signed?

 - Do you distribute metadata in a way that can be verified by downstream consumers of your products?